 A basic sense of direction can save your life.

-At the very least, you must learn how to use a compass and read a map.
+At the very least, you must learn to use a compass and read a map.
 If you are not confident in navigating on your own, it might be better to stay in one place where you can be easily found by rescuers.
-It's also useful to know natural cues like natural landmarks, the movement of the sun, or using the stars to navigate.
+Another useful survival skill is knowing natural cues like natural landmarks, the movement of the sun, or using the stars to navigate.